How to use UTM parameters to track your marketing campaigns and understand the dark traffic

 Individual parameters are separated by the ampersand (

-You can tag all your links manually or you can use a tool such as the Campaign URL Builder.
+You can tag all your links manually or you can use the UTM tag builder tool that makes this easy for you.

 Types of UTM parameters